-'A China Experience' falls under a Physical Level 1 category.
+'Glories of China' falls under a Physical Level 1 category.
 This indicates a level of fitness that allows you to comfortably remain on your feet with occasional rests.
-Expect to effortlessly navigate boarding and disembarking from various modes of transport, including coaches and trains.
+Expect to effortlessly navigate boarding and disembarking from various modes of transport, including coaches, trains and boats.
 You'll be walking around remarkable sites and ascending steps to capture those awe-inspiring views!